lrnv/inf-gram/4_ensemble_learning/practical.md

     - c.
 Split the dataset in train/test
 2. Machine learning analysis: SVM
     - a.
 Implement a SVM, chose various kernels.
     - b.
-Carry out grid search with random forest to calculate de best hyperparameters.
+Carry out grid search with the SVM to calculate its best hyperparameters.
 Which one works better?
     - c.
 Show the confusion matrix, the AUC, the precision and the recall for each type of kernel.
     - d.
 Is there overfitting?
 How can we check it ?
 3. Same question for a decision tree